exercism/x86-64-assembly/concepts/memory/about.md

 The initialized data is declared in the **[section .data][data]**.

-In NASM (The Network Assembler - the assembler used by this track), an initialized variable has a name, a directive that indicates the data size, and a list of values separated by comma.
+In NASM (The Netwide Assembler - the assembler used by this track), an initialized variable has a name, a directive that indicates the data size, and a list of values separated by comma.
 Each of these is separated with a space from the other and the label might optionally be followed by a `:`.

 The main directives and their related data sizes are: